 Wood Chits and Cardboard Bits:

-As this is pre-kickstarter campaign and I have only a print & play version to play-test, I could not comment on the components final size and quality (a visit to the campaign page linked below would be recommended for that) but the art, iconography and overall look of of the game is pretty special.
+As this is pre-kickstarter campaign and I have only a print & play version to play-test, I could not comment on the components final size and quality (a visit to the campaign page linked below would be recommended for that) but the art, iconography and overall look of the game is pretty special.
+Everything lends itself to the theme and all components are clear, functional and dungonesque…

 Meeples and Standees: